Meet Todrick Hall, the new dance captain on The Greatest Dancer series two

-Having stormed onto our screens for the primary time final yr, The Best Dancer is again for its second season.
+Having stormed onto our screens for the primary time final yr, The Biggest Dancer is again for its second season.

-The most recent sequence welcomes just a few tweaks and adjustments from the unique set-up, with a format change, in addition to two new faces becoming a member of the present.
+The newest sequence welcomes just a few tweaks and modifications from the unique set-up, with a format change, in addition to two new faces becoming a member of the present.

 Whereas Love Island’s Curtis Pritchard is now sat behind the desk at reception – choreographer Todrick Corridor is now becoming a member of Cheryl, Oti Mabuse and Matthew Morrison as a model new dance captain – who is ready to be an actual contender to take the entire sequence…